jgyates/genmon/README.md

      sudo python genserv.py &

 The highlight colors in the web interface will change color based on the generator status (running, ready, exercise).

+## /OtherApps/serialtest.py (optional)

+The program serialtest.py is a simple application that transmits test data out the serial port and attempts to read the same data back (loopback test).
+This test can be used to test the serial port and cable.
+The application takes one optional command line argument of the serial port you are testing with.
+The default is /dev/serial0.
+To test port /dev/serial0 type:

+     python serialtest.py

+To test a USB based serial port type:

+     python serialtest.py /debv/ttyUSB0

+The program will output success or failure depending on the results of the serial test.

 # Hardware